96 Nutrition and Dietetics

 Over the past 10-15 years, research has found that cancer-induced weight loss affects 30-80% of patients and is associated with poorer tolerance to chemotherapy, impaired quality of life, more frequent hospital admissions, and reduced survival.
 This cookbook, from Open Education Alberta, provides recipes meals, including those from animal- and plant-based protein sources, for patients undergoing cancer treatment.

-Human Nutrition in a Canadian Context (CC BY) by Karine Hamm
+Human Nutrition in a Canadian Context by Karine Hamm (CC BY).

 This textbook serves as an introduction to nutrition for undergraduate students.
 It covers basic concepts in human nutrition, key information about essential nutrients and how the scientific method should be used to make nutrition-related decisions.